 Tip: my advice for Rheem would be to choose them ONLY if you are not getting a matching air conditioner.
 They are a furnace company, and in my humble opinion, they should have stuck with furnaces.
 Dismounting my high-horse now…

 So, you just read my opinions on Rheem…copy and paste that here for my opinions on Ruud, and you’ll see why they came in sixth on our list of the top ten furnace brands.
 They make a very usable furnace, so don’t be turned off of them if you live in Michigan, but avoid them at all costs when it comes to air conditioners.
 Why, you ask?
 Because, you guessed it…they are the same company as Rheem!

 If you haven’t caught on yet, there are only really a few heating and air conditioning companies, but they like to advertise themselves as different businesses.
 That’s why when someone tells me, “I don’t like Trane, I prefer American Standard,” I kind of laugh, and avoid rolling my eyes…you guessed it!
 Same company.
 Again, I am ranting…Ruud is just Rheem.
 Great furnaces, bad AC’s.

 More on Ruud:

 Trane also makes a superb furnace, although, to be honest, I like their products better in the commercial sector.
-Nevertheless, they ranked seventh on our list of the top 10 furnace brands.
-We see a lot of commercial-grade chillers from Trane, but the reason I ranked them seventh on our list of the top furnace brands, is because they are EXPENSIVE for what you get, competing primarily with Carrier and Lennox.
+Nevertheless, they ranked eighth on our list of the top 10 furnace brands.
+We see a lot of commercial-grade chillers from Trane, but the reason I ranked them eighth on our list of the top furnace brands is because they are EXPENSIVE for what you get, competing primarily with Carrier and Lennox.

 More on Trane furnaces: